Qualcomm faces prospect of record antitrust fines in China

 Some experts suggest the NDRC's scrutiny of IT providers stems from its desire to lower domestic costs as China rolls out its 4G mobile networks.

-Last year, the NDRC started an investigation of U.S. firm InterDigital Inc (IDCC.O) to assess antitrust complaints by Huawei Technologies Co HWT.UL related to technologies for wireless devices and networks.
+Last year, the NDRC started an investigation of U.S. firm InterDigital Inc to assess antitrust complaints by Huawei Technologies Co related to technologies for wireless devices and networks.

 Delaware-based InterDigital has ongoing legal proceedings with Huawei in the United States, Europe and China.